jfcherng-sublime/ST-AutoSetSyntax/README.md

 - syntax_mapping
     - key: The partial path of a syntax file.
 Of course, you can use a full path like `Packages/PHP/PHP.sublime-syntax`.
     - value: Regular expressions to match the first line.
+- new_file_syntax
+    - The partial path of a syntax file.
+This syntax would be applied when creating a new file.
+      Nothing would happen if this is a empty string.
 - working_scope
     - The scope that this plugin should work (regular expression).
 Leave it blank to match any scope.
 - try_filename_remove_exts